jason-ongzj/Popular-Movies-Stage-2/README.md

 # Popular-Movies-Stage-1

-API Key can be added in MainActivity.java line 36.
+API Key can be added in /app folder.

+Make your own api_key.properties file, with myAPI_key as variable name